christiandudel/EDSD2020/Slides/firstsession.md

 - Write a function that takes any integer as input and returns TRUE if the integer is a prime number, otherwise it returns FALSE
 - Write a function that takes any integer as input and returns its amicable number if it exists, otherwise it returns FALSE
 - Check one of the many tasks on rosettacode.org solved with R
-- Replicate one of the many replicable articles available at Demographic Research
+- Reproduce or replicate one of the many reproducible/replicable articles available at Demographic Research
 - Work on your own analysis

 # Contact